Drawn to the Familiar, Not the Fulfilling: Is Your Inner Child Choosing Your Connections?

 Share

-Sometimes the people we feel most drawn to are not the ones who bring us peace.
-Instead, they feel familiar in a way we cannot quite explain.
-They remind us of someone or something—or a part of ourselves that never got what it needed.
-Without realizing it, we find ourselves connecting through chaos, pulled into relationships that mirror our earliest wounds rather than our current needs.
+Sometimes the people we feel most drawn to aren’t the ones who bring us peace, they feel familiar instead.
+They remind us of someone or something from our past, or even a part of ourselves that never got what it needed.
+Without realizing it, we may find ourselves connecting through chaos, pulled into relationships that mirror our earliest wounds rather than our present needs.

 The Inner Child Void

-Your inner child is the part of you that remembers what it felt like to be neglected, overlooked, abandoned, criticized, or emotionally starved.
-When those wounds go unhealed, they leave aching voids in your nervous system, silently craving attention, affection, validation, safety, and belonging.
+Your inner child holds the echoes of your earliest experiences.
+Those moments of feeling overlooked, abandoned, criticized, or emotionally starved.
+When these wounds remain unhealed, they leave quiet but persistent voids in your nervous system, silently craving attention, affection, validation, safety, and belonging.

 -